Tag: Three Gang Switch Box

 The original wiring was probably installed when the building was constructed, and the walls were open.
 It may be possible to install new wiring in the walls without causing too much damage to the existing walls and ceilings.
 I have fish tapes and fiberglass rods for wire pulling.

-A new cable can be fished by drilling a hole up or down into the wall when there is a basement below the exterior light or an attic above.
+A new cable can be fished by drilling a hole up or down into the wall when a basement is below the exterior light or an attic is above.
 Measurements must be taken to locate the exact spot in the basement or attic that coincides with the existing old exterior light fixture.

 Below is a simple example of a job where I could easily install a new Romex cable to a light fixture that was missing for a long time.